The Moduli Space of Polynomial Maps and Their Fixed-Point Multipliers: II. Improvement to the Algorithm and Monic Centered Polynomials: Main result 1

 \begin{remark} Theorem~\ref{mainthm1} is derived from Theorem~\ref{thm2.3} with no extra information.
-Hence the proof of Theorem~\ref{mainthm1} is self-contained and requires no prerequisites, whereas the proof is highly nontrivial.
-The proof contains a good deal of combinatorial argument. \end{remark}
+Hence, the proof of Theorem~\ref{mainthm1} is self-contained and requires no prerequisites under the assumption of Theorem~\ref{thm2.3}, whereas its proof is highly non-trivial.
+The proof consists of a good deal of combinatorial argument. \end{remark}